securisec/cliam/README.md

 ```
 cliam aws enumerate lamda --known-value function-name=<function_name>
 ```
 This will enumerate all permissions for lambda which takes function-name as a valid argument.
-This will work with other AWS resources as well. (more coverage coming soon)
+This will work with other AWS resources as well.

 #### Examples
 Bruteforce all serverless resources from an AWS profile